sueddeutsche/editron/docs/doc-editor-options.md

 });
 ```

-Consequently, it will render the main parts of data as a navigation tree.
+Consequently, it will render a navigation based on the data.
+That is, for each object or array, a _title_ will be rendered and linked to the corresponding form (if present).
+For more details, refer to the [editron-minimap-editor documentation](../src/editors/minimapeditor/README.md).

 property            | type      | description
 |-------------------|-----------|---------------------------------------------|